maapoto/Bluto_Agriculture_Monitoring/README.md

-# Timor-Leste Agriculture Monitoring Map
+# BLUTO, Manatuto, Timor-Leste Agricultural Monitoring Map

 A web-based map application for visualizing various vegetation and color indices for Timor-Leste using Sentinel Hub satellite imagery.
 This tool is designed for monitoring agricultural and environmental conditions.